The History of the Bach Centre – At the beginning

+On this page, we touch on the History of the Bach Centre and how it became Dr. Bach’s home.
 When Dr. Bach left London to go in search of natural plant remedies, he asked Nora Weeks to accompany him.
-Between 1930 and 1934 they travelled through England and Wales each spring, summer, and early autumn.
+Between 1930 and 1934 they traveled through England and Wales each spring, summer, and early autumn.
 Along the way, Bach taught Nora all there was to know about the plants and remedy making.

 In the winters they settled in the Norfolk town of Cromer, where Dr. Bach took the opportunity to see patients and treat them with his new remedies.
 It was in Cromer that Victor Bullen got to know of Dr. Bach’s work and over time became a close friend and helper.

 Halfway through his discovery of the full system of flower essences, Dr. Bach wanted to find a more permanent home.
-He liked the Thames Valley and when Nora Weeks told him of a house called Mount Vernon that was available to rent he was delighted: the cottage was simple, the village peaceful and the River Thames, upon which he had enjoyed many a rowing and punting trip, was close by.
+Nora Weeks told him of a house called Mount Vernon that was available to rent.
+This was a delight for him: the cottage was simple, the village peaceful and the River Thames, upon which he had enjoyed many a rowing and punting trip, was close by.

-The chairs, cupboards, stools and tables that Dr. Bach made still furnish Mount Vernon today.
-And although we don’t grow vegetables now, the garden still plays host to an continuing generations of flowers that grow from seeds and shrubs he planted all those years ago.
+The chairs, cupboards, stools, and tables that Dr. Bach made still furnish Mount Vernon today.
+And although we don’t grow vegetables now, the garden still plays host to a continuing generation of flowers that grow from seeds and shrubs he planted all those years ago.

 Mary soon moved away, but Nora and Victor carried on for many years.
-They were joined in the late 1960s by Nickie Murray and her brother John Ramsell.
+Nickie Murray and her brother John Ramsell joined them in the late 1960s.
 When Victor died in 1975, Nora made Nickie and John her partners.
 They in turn promised Nora that they would continue to uphold the Doctor’s simple message and principles and prepare the remedies exactly as they had been taught.

 Nora died peacefully in her sleep in January 1978.
 John and Nickie carried on with the work at Mount Vernon as they had promised they would do, and watched it grow and spread all over the world – by word of mouth alone.

-In 1985 John’s daughter Judy Ramsell Howard was invited to join the team and she worked alongside her father and aunt who in turn taught her all about the work and the preparation of remedies.
-Nickie retired in the late 1980s, and John continued to run the Centre along with Judy until his retirement some fifteen years later.
+In 1985, John’s daughter Judy Ramsell Howard was invited to join the team and worked alongside her father and aunt.
+Nickie retired in the late 1980s and John continued to run the Center until his retirement 15 years later.
 Judy promised her father to uphold the promises he had made to Nora, and so the legacy continues to the present day.

 Since her father’s retirement, Judy has been the Centre’s Managing Director.
-She and her co-Director, Stefan Ball, who John invited to join them in 1996, run the Centre together, along with more recent members of the team including Judy’s son Sam and daughter Fay.
-Although the Centre is no longer directly responsible for making mother tinctures or the commercialisation of remedies, our involvement in them continues through our work as teachers.
+She and her co-director, Stefan Ball, who John invited to join them in 1996, run the Centre together.
+In recent years Judy’s son Sam and daughter Fay have also joined the team.
+Although the Centre is no longer directly responsible for making mother tinctures or selling them, we continue to do so through our work as teachers.